ThreeMammals/Ocelot/docs/features/raft.rst

 Raft is a distributed concensus algorythm that allows a cluster of servers (Ocelots) to maintain local state without having a centralised database for storing state (e.g. SQL Server).

+To get Raft support you must first install the Ocelot Rafty package.

+``Install-Package Ocelot.Provider.Rafty``

-In order to enable Rafty in Ocelot you must make the following changes to your Startup.cs.
+Then you must make the following changes to your Startup.cs / Program.cs.

 .. code-block:: csharp